Service Definition Document

 The preferred method is by email.
 If not email, telephone during office hours (08:00 to 18:00), from Monday to Friday, except Belgian public holidays.

-Article 17 of the royal decree of 10 October 2014 about the creation of the Cybersecurity Centre Belgium (CCB) takes over the management of the Computer Emergency Response Team (CERT) service, created in the former Federal Public Service Information and Communication Technologies (FEDICT).
+Article 17 of the royal decree of 10 October 2014 about the creation of the Cybersecurity Centre Belgium (CCB) takes over the management of the Cyber Emergency Response Team (CERT) service, created in the former Federal Public Service Information and Communication Technologies (FEDICT).

 This article indicates that this service’s missions are: “[…] to detect, observe and analyse online security problems and so continuously inform users in that regard”.